 - Do not have a diagnosis of dementia or other psychiatric or neurological disorder

-- Live independently in the Sydney metropolitan area (I.e. In your own home or retirement village)
+- Live independently in NSW (i.e. in your own home or retirement village)

 - Have access to internet and a device (computer or tablet/ipad) to complete the interview by video call